Holographic complexity of hyperbolic black holes: Introduction

 Another proposal is called CV2.0, which states that the holographic complexity can be calculated by the spacetime volume of the WDW patch,

-Aside from these stated conjectures, recently there is a series of works arguing that it is possible to construct an infinite family of gravitational observables which naturally include all the conjecture mentioned above \cite{Belin:2022xmt,Belin:2021bga}.
-All these different proposals have their own values which deserve further research.
+Aside from these stated conjectures, recently there has been a series of works arguing that it is possible to construct an infinite family of gravitational observables that naturally include all the conjectures mentioned above \cite{Belin:2022xmt,Belin:2021bga}.
+All these different proposals have their own values that deserve further research.
 However, in this work, we will only focus on the CA conjecture and leave the possible generalization to future works.

-In string theory, a scalar field called dilaton occurs in the low energy limit and couples to other gauge fields nontrivially, and his coupling may change the spacetime structure and leave us with intriguing black hole solutions.
-As special cases, the Einstein-Maxwell-dilaton (EMD) systems admit analytic solutions of charged dilaton black holes \cite{Garfinkle:1990qj}.
-It can be considered an extension of the Einstein-Maxwell theory with an exponential coupling between the scalar field and the Maxwell field.
+In string theory, a scalar field called dilaton occurs in the low energy limit and couples to other gauge fields nontrivially; this coupling may change the spacetime structure and leave us with intriguing black hole solutions.
+As in simpler cases, the Einstein-Maxwell-dilaton (EMD) systems admit analytic solutions of charged dilaton black holes \cite{Garfinkle:1990qj}.\footnote{The scalar hair considered in this paper is neutral instead of charged.
+As for the case with charged scalar hair, see \cite{Auzzi:2022bfd}.} It can be considered as an extension of the Einstein-Maxwell theory with an exponential coupling between the scalar field and the Maxwell field.
+The EMD systems admit black brane solutions with hyperscaling violation and the complexity of these solutions was studied in \cite{Swingle:2017zcd,Alishahiha:2018tep}.
 Moreover, with a negative cosmological constant, the EMD systems have broad applications in the AdS/CFT correspondence.
-In most of the previous works on these black holes, authors focused on the spherical or planar black hole solutions.
+See \cite{Mahapatra:2018gig} for Einstein-dilaton systems.
+In most of the previous works on these black holes, authors focused on spherical or planar black hole solutions.
 The hyperbolic black holes deserve more attention and further exploration.

 We calculate the complexity from a class of EMD systems belonging to $\mathcal{N}=2$ supergravity \cite{Faedo:2015jqa}.
 Special cases of this system can be embedded in 11-dimensional supergravity.
 The action is \eqref{eq:action4} with \eqref{eq:potential4} below.
 The complexity of the spherical black holes was calculated in \cite{Goto:2018iay}.
 The hyperbolic counterpart has the following intriguing features: \begin{itemize}